bcgov/reserve-rec-api/docs/data-model/dataModel-2024-07-19.md

 |creationDate|`DateTime`|Timestamp of original data creation in UTC (meta)|`2024-11-15T00:00:000Z`|
 |lastUpdated|`DateTime`|Timestamp of last update in UTC (meta)|`2024-11-15T00:00:000Z`|

+Sometimes product properties change with time, which is handled by [calendars](#calendars) and schedule building.
+Building a schedule results in date-specific products.
+See [scheduling](#scheduling) for more details.

 ### Specific Date Product Properties
 |**Property Name**|**Property Type**|**Definition**|**Example**|
 |---|---|---|---|